SolidX

 FlagDefaultDescription

---no-interactiveSkip all prompts; use flags or defaults
+--no-interactiveSkip all prompts and use defaults or provided flags

---name <name>my-solid-appProject name (used as directory name in kebab-case)
+--name <name>my-solid-appProject name

 --db-client <client>PostgreSQLDatabase type: PostgreSQL or MSSQL